 - Save much time as no formality is maintained.

-- As it is an unstructured form of testing, so tester can emphasis more on testing the features of the module rather than focusing on the documentation part.
+- As it is an unstructured form of testing, the tester can emphasize testing the module’s features rather than focusing on the documentation part.

-- This type of testing is not limited to the testers only, but also done by the development team and thus help in improving the code quality.
+- This type of testing is not limited to the testers only but is also done by the development team and thus helps improve the code quality.

-- It provides testers the freedom to implement new ways of testing the application and thus helps in finding undiscovered error or defects.
+- It allows testers to implement new ways of testing the application and thus helps find undiscovered errors or defects.

-- It requires lesser level of preparation time.
+- It requires a lesser level of preparation time.

 - It can produce a quick result.